Local college roundup: Winona State football wins high-scoring affair over University of Mary

-Winona State’s football team won a road shootout, defeating the University of Mary by a 48-38 score.
+Winona State’s football team won a road shootout, defeating the University of Mary 48-38 on Saturday.

 The Warriors (3-1, 3-1) got on the board first when senior Javian Roebuck rushed for a 10-yard score at 12-minutes, 39-seconds for a 7-0 lead.
 UMA (1-3, 1-3) answered with a 25-yard field goal three minutes later.